highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

    $BATINCLUDE %datafolderpath%/%vre_restrict%_regions.dd
    /

-This file contains the regions, which are the lower spatial level.
+The regions.dd file contains the regions, which are the lower spatial level.

 .. code-block:: gams